§ 155.412.040 DESIGN REVIEW.

 (c) Infrastructure and utility uses; and

-(4) Projects or project features to serve a person with disabilities under the Americans with Disabilities Act (ADA).
+(5) Projects or project features to serve a person with disabilities under the Americans with Disabilities Act (ADA).

 (D) Signs.

 (1) The Design Review Committee serves as the review authority for signs that require a master sign permit or creative sign permit.
 However, these sign permit applications are not subject to the design review process required by this section.
 To approve a sign permit, the Design Review Committee uses exclusively the review and approval criteria in § 155.340 (Signs).
-The Design Review Committee does not consider the design review criteria in division (J) below when acting on a sign permit.
+The Design Review Committee does not consider the design review criteria in § 155.412.040(J) (Design Review Criteria) when acting on a sign permit.

 (2) The Design Review Committee serves as the review authority for modification of the size, shape, or location of an existing sign, or the addition of a new sign, on the façade facing a pedestrian-focused frontage.
 Design review is not required for either a new sign or modification of an existing sign when the sign is painted directly on the façade facing a pedestrian-focused frontage; however, a sign permit may be required pursuant to § 155.340 (Signs).

-(a) To approve modification of the size, shape, or location on the façade of an existing sign, the Design Review Committee uses exclusively the design review criteria (§ 155.412.040(J)) for community character, surrounding context, architectural style, and visual interest.
+(a) To approve modification of the size, shape, or location on the façade of an existing sign, the Design Review Committee uses exclusively the design review criteria (§ 155.412.040(J)) for surrounding context, architectural style, and visual interest.

 (E) Review authority.

-(1) The Design Review Committee conducts design review for all projects, except as follows:
+(1) The Design Review Committee conducts design review for all projects except as follows:

-(2) When the Planning Commission or City Council conducts design review, the Department may request informal input from individual Design Review Committee members prior to Planning Commission action on the project.
+(2) When the Planning Commission or City Council conducts design review, the Department may request informal input from individual Design Review Committee members prior to Planning Commission or City Council action on the project.
 The Design Review Committee does not hold a formal meeting on the proposed project prior to Planning Commission or City Council review.

 (F) Application submittal and review.
-Design Review applications must be submitted and reviewed in compliance with § 155.408 (Permit Procedures).
+Design review applications must be submitted and reviewed in compliance with § 155.408 (Permit Procedures).

 (H) Public notice and hearing.
 The review authority must review and act on a design review application at a noticed public hearing in compliance with § 155.408.100 (Public Hearings).